jwhberrios/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 Big Data Analysis using PySpark and the ETL process to anaylze large data sets of amazon purchase reviews.
-AWS database and PostgreSQL tables using PgAdmin were used to analyse the video game product dataset.
+AWS database and PostgreSQL tables using PgAdmin were used to analyze the video game product dataset.

 ## Resources
 Amazon Web Services (RDS), PgAdmin4, PySpark, Google Colab Notebook.